enturigopinadh25-cybersec/Cyber-Security-Projects/README.md

 # Cyber-Security-Projects
-Hi I'am Gopi an aspiring security analyst.
+Hi I'am Gopi an aspiring security analyst, who is proficient in Networking, Security Opertions.
 This repository contains all of my projects.